MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

 ### Task 2 – Turn off the Send to Kindle feature that bypasses DLP policies

 Holly Dickson, Adatum's Microsoft 365 administrator, recently learned about a **Send to Kindle** feature in Microsoft 365 that lets you send Microsoft Word documents directly to your Kindle library in mere minutes.
 A transferred file can appear like a Kindle book with adjustable font sizes or like a printed document with fixed layouts so as to preserve your page-design formatting.

-The issue with this feature is that DLP policies don't take Word file sharing to Kindle into account, which in effect bypasses the DLP controls.
-Since Adatum won't be using this **Send to Kindle** feature, Holly wants to turn it off to avoid any possibility of users bypassing the company's DLP policies through this Kindle sharing feature.
+The issue with this feature is that DLP policies don't take into account Word file sharing to Kindle, which in effect bypasses the DLP controls.
+Since Adatum won't be using this **Send to Kindle** feature, Holly wants to turn it off to avoid any possibility of users bypassing the company's DLP policies.

 To turn off this setting, you must create a policy for Office apps in the Microsoft Intune admin center.
-In the policy that you create, you'll add the **Turn off Send to Kindle** configuration setting to the policy.
-Adding this setting to the policy effectively enables the setting once the policy is created.
-So once the policy is created, the **Send to Kindle** feature will be turned off and users will no longer be able to send Word documents to their Kindle library.
+In the policy that you create, you'll add the **Turn off Send to Kindle** setting to the policy, and you'll then enable this setting.
+Enabling this setting in the policy turns off the **Send to Kindle** feature once you finish creating the policy.
+At that point, users will no longer be able to send Word documents to their Kindle library.

 **Note:** This issue is something that you should consider addressing in your real-world Microsoft 365 deployments.
 For more information on this **Send to Kindle** feature, see https://support.microsoft.com/en-us/office/send-to-kindle-a53d880d-9952-4bf1-abc5-6bce8db5a273.